markomelko/bedrock-rag-agent-cdk/README.md

 ### Testing and scaling

 - [ ] 12.
-Create unit tests for Lambda function
+Create unit tests for eact Lambda function

+### UI (optional, not to this repo)

 - [ ] 13.
-Create integration tests for API Gateway

-### UI (optional, not to this repo)

-- [ ] 15.
 Create lightweight NextJs UI for rendering the assistant
-- [ ] 16.
+- [ ] 14.
 Add selection for topic and response language in UI
-- [ ] 17.
+- [ ] 15.
 Host UI in S3 static website
-- [ ] 18.
+- [ ] 16.
 Serve UI through CloudFront with HTTPS (optional)

 ### Docs

-- [x] 19.
+- [x] 17.
 Draw architecture diagram (e.g. draw.io)
-- [x] 20.
+- [x] 18.
 Add architecture image to README

 ## License